decuant/wxLua542Win10/README.md

 # wxLua542Win10
 Windows 10.0.14393.0 compiled binaries for Lua 5.4.2, wxWidgets-3.1.4, wxLua 3.1.0.0

-I have included everything comes out of the compiling process, only for 64bit o.s..
+I have included everything comes out of the compiling process, 32 and 64 bits.

 For installation instructions have a look here: https://github.com/decuant/wxLua535Win10